What Degree Loft is a Pitching Wedge?

 So, what degree loft is a pitching wedge?
 The standard pitching wedge has its loft ranging from 41 to 46 degrees.
 However, you’ll find that most of them have 43 to 44 degrees, depending on the play it is designed for.
 Let’s also mention that there’s no industry standard regarding each club’s loft.
 So, you shouldn’t be surprised that different manufacturers build their pitching wedges with different lofts.

-That said, the rest of this article will talk more about a pitching wedge and what to expect when buying them.
+That said, the rest of this article will talk more about a pitching wedge and what to expect when buying them, including some of the best golf wedges available on the market.
 But before then, let’s explain what a loft is for the few that are confused about it.

 What is a Loft in Golf?